 - Automated repricers (BuyBoxBuddy reprices in real time and based on real costs).

 - Sellers and vendors have a variety of ad… More launchers and advertisers (e.g., Sellics).

 - Sales tracker tools (Sales Analytics from Jungle Scout).

-Time-lag.
-This is how long it takes the tool to update your listing data (e.g. price, Products can only be listed on Amazon if… More note, etc.).
-Sellery, our automated repricer, updates listings in real-time, giving you precious minutes to reach customers before competitors update their prices.
+Time lag.
+This is how long it takes the tool to update your listing data (e.g. price, condition note, etc.).
+BuyBoxBuddy, our automated repricer, updates listings in real time.
+This gives you precious minutes to reach customers before competitors update their prices.